OxFloodNet/pi_sensor_mqtt/README.md

 #pi_sensor_mqtt

+*Not currently developed: NodeRed being used instead.*

-Reads sensor data from serial wireless sensors and publishes to an MQTT broker.
+Lightweight gateway python code to read sensor data from serial wireless sensors and publish to an MQTT broker.

 ## Requirements